kamilb28/graph_theory-project/README.md

     python3 main.py "your_example.txt"
     ```

-By default the program will write example and then your file
+* By default the program will write example.txt and then your file
-Firstly there will be shown network and after that will print out the maximum flow
+* Firstly there will be shown network and after that will print out the maximum flow